 Policy Framework.
 The DOE leads the implementation of the Biofuels Act and its IRR, and prepares the National Biofuels Program consistent with the PEP.
-The National Biofuels Board (NBB) was established following the law as an oversight body composed of eight government entities.
-The NBB acts as recommendatory body on biofuels policies, assisted by a Technical Secretariat, whose powers and functions are monitoring implementation and recommending policies to be promulgated by the DOE.
+The National Biofuels Board (NBB) was established following the law as an oversight Table 1.
+The National Biofuels Board body composed of eight government entities.
+The NBB acts as recommendatory body on biofuels policies, assisted by a Chair: Secretary, Department of Energy (DOE) Vice Chair (Bioethanol): Administrator, Sugar Regulatory Administration (SRA) Vice Chair (Biodiesel): Administrator, Philippine Coconut Authority (PCA) Members: Secretaries, Department of Agriculture (DA), Department of Trade and Industries (DTI) Department of Science and Technology (DOST) Department of Finance (DOF) Technical Secretariat, Department of Labor and Employment (DOLE) whose powers and Non-voting Members: Secretaries functions are Department of Environment and Natural Resources (DENR) monitoring Department of Transportation (DOTr) implementation and Department of Agrarian Reform (DAR) recommending policies Chairman of the National Commission of Indigenous People (NCIP) to be promulgated by the DOE.

-Table 2.
-The National Biofuels Board

-Chair: Secretary, Department of Energy (DOE)

-Vice Chair (Bioethanol): Administrator, Sugar Regulatory Administration (SRA)

-Vice Chair (Biodiesel): Administrator, Philippine Coconut Authority (PCA)

-Members: Secretaries, Department of Agriculture (DA),

-Department of Trade and Industries (DTI)

-Department of Science and Technology (DOST)

-Department of Finance (DOF)

-Department of Labor and Employment (DOLE)

-Non-voting Members: Secretaries

-Department of Environment and Natural Resources (DENR)

-Department of Transportation (DOTr)

-Department of Agrarian Reform (DAR)

-Chairman of the National Commission of Indigenous People (NCIP)